Ramadan principles for everyday life

 If you have more time: Heat up the falafel for a few minutes in the oven for a crispier outer.
 Add chopped cucumber, red onion or tomatoes.

 Swaps: Use gherkins if you cant get hold of turshi.
-Use gluten-free wraps instead of wholemeal wraps if you are gluten-sensitive.

 Baby-friendly: Serve the falafel balls in a bowl with avocado slices and houmous for the babes.
-For older children with different tastes, provide a variety of fillings allowing them to customise their own wrap.

 Things I eat, read and love.